wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Network IDS integration - Suricata
 ==================================

-Suricata is a NIDS solution that can detect threats by monitoring the network traffic.
-This intrusion detection system is capable of generating JSON logs of NIDS events and provides additional insight into your security with its network traffic inspection capabilities.
+Suricata is a network-based intrusion detection system (NIDS) that can detect threats by monitoring network traffic.
+This solution is capable of generating JSON logs of NIDS events and provides additional insight into your security with its network traffic inspection capabilities.

-To see an example use case of a NIDS integration with Wazuh, go to the `Catch suspicious network traffic <learning_wazuh_suricata>`_ section.
+To see an example use case of a NIDS integration with Wazuh, go to the `Catch suspicious network traffic <learning_wazuh_suricata>`_ section of the documentation.

 Configuration